jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-An `assertion`_ or `assert statement`_ is like telling the computer "DO NOT CONTINUE, UNLESS THIS STATEMENT IS TRUE"
+An `assertion`_ or `assert statement`_ is me telling the computer "DO NOT CONTINUE, IF this statement IS NOT TRUE"

-I can use assertions_ when making a program_ to make sure something is :ref:`True<test_what_is_true>` before the computer can continue running the program.
+I use assertions_ when making a program_ to make sure something is :ref:`True<test_what_is_true>` before the computer can continue running the program.

-I can also use them to test how the program_ behaves, for example when it is given inputs.
+I also use them to test how the program_ behaves, for example when it is given inputs.

 Assertions_ can help catch things that break passing tests when I add new lines of code.
 They also help me answer 2 questions